Sometimes, life seems upside-down.

-6) Block out at 2-3 hours to focus on ONE of them for today.
+6) Block out at least 2-3 hours to focus on ONE of them for today.
 Let the rest of the urgent but less important stuff slide.
 It will still be there tomorrow.

-7) TO BE CLEAR: Block out at 2-3 HOURS to focus on ONE of them for today.
+7) TO BE CLEAR: Block out at least 2-3 HOURS to focus on ONE of them for today.
 This is ONE BLOCK OF TIME.
 Cobbling together 10 minutes here and there to add up to 120 minutes does not work.

 8) If you get distracted or start procrastinating, don’t freak out and downward spiral; just gently come back to your ONE to-do.